Second-order stochastic theory for self-interacting scalar fields in de Sitter spacetime: Introduction

 \section{Introduction}

 Scalar quantum field theory (QFT) in de Sitter spacetime is a widely studied topic \cite{Birrell-Davies_book,bunch-davies:1978,tagirov:1973,chernikov:1968}, especially in the context of inflationary cosmology \cite{Starobinsky:1980,guth_inflation,linde_inflation,slow_roll_liddle,Vazquez_Gonzalez_2020_slowroll}.
 Of particular interest is the study of the long distance behaviour of spectator scalar fields as they can lead to present-day observables with blueprints from inflation \cite{baumann_book}.
-Physical examples include curvature and isocurvature perturbations \cite{Sasaki:1986, Linde:1997, Leach:2001}, dark matter generation, \cite{Peebles_1999_darkmatter, Hu_2000_darkmatter, Markkanen_2018_darkmatter,Jukko:2021}, electroweak vacuum decay \cite{Espinosa_2008_vdecay,Herranen_2014_vdecay,Markkanen_2018_vdecay,Camargo-Molina:2022_1,Camargo-Molina:2022_2} and gravitational wave background anisotropies \cite{gwb_anisotropy}.
+Physical examples include curvature and isocurvature perturbations \cite{Sasaki:1986, Linde:1997, Leach:2001}, dark matter generation, \cite{Peebles_1999_darkmatter, Hu_2000_darkmatter, Markkanen_2018_darkmatter,Jukko:2021}, electroweak vacuum decay \cite{Espinosa_2008_vdecay,Herranen_2014_vdecay,Markkanen_2018_vdecay,Camargo-Molina:2022p1,Camargo-Molina:2022p2} and gravitational wave background anisotropies \cite{gwb_anisotropy}.

 The issue with scalar QFT in de Sitter is that self-interactions, parameterised by the coupling $\lambda$, lead to the existence of infrared divergences in perturbation theory that cannot be dealt with using standard methods beyond the limit $\lambda\ll m^4/H^4$ where $m$ and $H$ are the scalar mass and Hubble rate respectively \cite{allen_folacci_perturbative_corr, allen_perturbative_corr, Sasaki:1993, Suzuki:1994}.
-This is problematic when studying the long distance behaviour of these fields which has led physicists to consider alternative approaches \cite{hu_oconnor_symm_behaviour,boyanovsky_quantum_correct_SR,Serreau_2011,Herranen_2014,Gautier_2013,Gautier_2015,Arai_2012,Guilleux_2015}.
+This is problematic when studying the long distance behaviour of these fields, and that has led physicists to consider alternative approaches, some of which do not require small $\lambda$ but involve other approximations \cite{hu_oconnor_symm_behaviour,boyanovsky_quantum_correct_SR,Serreau_2011,Arai_2012,Gautier_2013,Herranen_2014,Gautier_2015,Guilleux_2015,Boyanovsky:2015,Guilleux:2016,Boyanovsky:2016,Nacir:2019}.
 One such method is the stochastic approach \cite{starobinsky:1986,Starobinsky-Yokoyama:1994}, an effective theory where one utilises the fact that the expansion of the inflationary spacetime causes long-wavelength modes to be stretched across the de Sitter horizon such that they can be considered classical.
 The remaining short-wavelength quantum modes then contribute in the form of stochastic noise.
 This will only be possible if $m$ is comparable to or smaller than the horizon scale, $m\lesssim H$.